Yanet Garcia Exudes Flirty Vibes From A Bed On Instagram

 The famous weather girl was well-lit in the snap, with bright light streaming into the room from the right side of the frame.
 It left her skin glowing and looking flawless.

-She gave credit to the photographer, Diego Alanis, via a tag, revealing that the image was from a professional photoshoot.
+She gave credit to the photographer, Diego Alanis, via a tag, revealing that the image was from a professional photo shoot.

 In addition, Yanet gave words of encouragement in the caption in Spanish.

 The post has only been live for 30 minutes, but it’s already received over 40,200 likes.
 Moreover, the comments section was packed with compliments from her admirers.
-Most of the messages were written in Spanish, but there were also several English comments sprinkled in.

 “You look soooooooo beautiful in that post,” raved a social media user.

-Others responded to her caption.
+Others directly responded to her caption.

-“Wonderful,yes of course!!!” exclaimed a second devotee.
+“Wonderful, yes of course!!!” exclaimed a second devotee.

 “Amen to your outstanding message and your remarkable beauty too!!!” declared a third admirer.